Hi, I’m Morgan. I’m an Expert Vetted freelancer who has earned over $600,000 on the Upwork platform since joining in 2017.

 Q: What part of this project most appeals to you?

 Q: What past project or job have you had that is most like this one and why?

 A: Literally, all of them.
-This is what I do for a living.
+For the third time, this is what I do for a living.

 I find these questions largely unhelpful to both the client and the freelancer.

 What I’d like to see are more relevant questions that make sense to ask a professional service provider.
 A few examples would be:

 - How long do you estimate it will take you to complete this project?